mikenakos/mnPoCGeoIp/README.md

 ### Note 1

-The 2^nd^ case \[/api/IPAddress/SaveIpBatch\] normally, in production environments should have pushed each batch to a message broker (RabbitMQ, etc.) and this message to be consumed by a worker process, out of this process.
+>The 2nd case `/api/IPAddress/SaveIpBatch` normally, in production environments should have pushed each batch to a message broker (RabbitMQ, etc.) and this message to be consumed by a worker process, out of this process.
 The worker would do the IP lookup job and process each batch in the background.

-Following that approach, we avoid having a monolithic service and the most important, don't stress the API with background processing.
+>Following that approach, we avoid having a monolithic service and the most important, don't stress the API with background processing.

 ### Note 2

-To feed the background processing thread I have used System.Threading.Channels as a pipeline, to simulate the publish to the message broker
+>To feed the background processing thread I have used System.Threading.Channels as a pipeline, to simulate the publish to the message broker

 ### Note 3

-AI is used in terms of asking targeted questions to double check/confirm the alignment with best practices and not to produce an entire function or class, since that would slow-down the implementation to review any produced code by the AI
+>AI is used in terms of asking targeted questions to double check/confirm the alignment with best practices and not to produce an entire function or class, since that would slow-down the implementation to review any produced code by the AI